 Museum of National Antiquities

-Sweden's history from prehistoric times to the present day is fascinatingly laid out in the Museum of National Antiquities in Stockholm, which contains a hoard of archaeological artefacts and treasures, including an impressive collection of gold objects recovered from the tombs and treasure caches of the Vikings, going back all the way to the Stone Age.
+Sweden's history from prehistoric times to the present day is fascinatingly laid out in the Museum of National Antiquities in Stockholm (often just called the Swedish History Museum), which contains a hoard of archaeological artefacts and treasures, including an impressive collection of gold objects recovered from the tombs and treasure caches of the Vikings (in the basement Gold Room), going back all the way to the Stone Age.
 The museum's most prized possession dates from the Middle Ages: the splendid gold reliquary, set with precious stones, which contained the skull of Saint Elisabeth of Thuringia.
-The museum has a gift shop and cafe.
+The museum has a good gift shop and cafe with plenty of seating.
+Photography is allowed in the permanent exhibitions but tripods are not permitted.
+Free audio guides in English, German, French, Spanish and a number of other languages can be downloaded on your phone or borrowed from the front desk.
+Guided tours are also available.
+The displays are well laid out and there is sufficient information for English speakers, but the audio guide greatly enriches the experience.
+This world-class museum can occupy visitors for a few hours at least, and even kids enjoy the experience.

 Address: Narvavagen 13–17